solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

     - Consider creating separate Spark pools for Development and Production environments or for different users

 ## Task 2: Working with Apache Spark

+In this Task, learn the basics of Apache Spark's data structures and how Apache Spark implements distributed processing.

 1. Navigate to your Synapse Workspace and select the **Develop** hub.
 Create a new **Notebook**.